1612 sword

 The sheath was worn in various ways: 1) On the right side, hanging from the belt, sword belt, or sword hanger.
 2) Hanging in the front from the sword belt.
 3) Seldom carried on the lower back.
 The basilard finally evolved into the Swiss (Holbein) dagger in the late 1490s.
 Some refer to the original variant as the Swiss basilard (see page 320 in my book).

 Conclusion: Although not the most elegant of Medieval swords certainly one of the rarest and highly prized by collectors.
-Priced to sell for a lot less than you expect!!!*
+It is priced to sell for under $4K, a lot less than you expect!!!*

 JOIN OUR MAILING LIST